-Report within 45 days from the end of the contract term, or on such day designated as the due date by the HPO.

-- (1) Provider shall submit a Quarterly Financial Report (3-months report) within 30 days of the end of each reporting period, and a Final Financial Report within 45 days of the end of the contract term, or on such day designated as the due date by the HPO. - (2) The Quarterly Financial Report (HPO Funds Only Report) shall include the annual approved budget, 3-month budget for the reporting quarter, actual 3-month expenditures for the reporting quarter, year-to-date expenditures, and variance percentages.
+- (1) Quarterly Activity Data shall be input into the HMIS within 15 days from the end of each quarter or on such day designated as the due date by the HPO. - c.
+Financial Reports Quarterly and Final - (1) Provider shall submit a Quarterly Financial Report (3-months report) within 30 days of the end of each reporting period, and a Final Financial Report within 45 days of the end of the contract term, or on such day designated as the due date by the HPO. - (2) The Quarterly Financial Report (HPO Funds Only Report) shall include the annual approved budget, 3-month budget for the reporting quarter, actual 3-month expenditures for the reporting quarter, year-to-date expenditures, and variance percentages.
 Personnel and administrative costs need to be broken out and listed on the financial report.
-Variance percentages of +/-15% shall be explained in writing. - (3) The Quarterly Financial Report (All Funding Sources Report) shall show "other" funding sources.
+Variance percentages of +/-15% shall be explained in writing.

+- (3) The Quarterly Financial Report (All Funding Sources Report) shall show "other" funding sources.
 Budget and actual costs for personnel and administrative expenses do not need to be broken out and listed on the Financial Report.
 Variance explanations are not required on the Quarterly Financial Report. - (4) The Final Financial Report (HPO Funds Only Report) shall include an approved budget, year-to-date expenditures, and variance percentages.
 Budget and actual costs for personnel and administrative costs shall be broken out and listed on the Final Financial Report.
 Variance percentages of +/-15% shall be explained in writing.
 Explanation of the variance does not guarantee that the State will reimburse your agency for expenses beyond the approved budget. - (5) The Final Financial Report (All Funding Sources Report) shall show "other" funding sources.
 Budget and actual costs for personnel and administrative expenses do not need to be broken out and listed.
 Variance explanations are not required on this report. - (6) The fourth quarter financial report shall be the final report if the fourth quarter financial report includes year to date expenditures and variance explanations. - d.
 Language Access Reports Semi-Annually - (1) The Provider shall complete and submit the Language Access Reporting Tool or LEP Report semi-annually to HPO.